daytonaio/content/articles/20240910_Daytona_Project_Config.md

 > Select project config: TypeScript-Node
 ```

-This process will quickly set up your workspace with the same configuration, making
+This process will easily set up your workspace with the exact configuration, making
-it easy to get started.
+it smooth to get started.

 ---